enkore/zm-aidect/README.md

 Multiple "aidect" zones should not be added to a single monitor and aren't supported.

+Changing settings in ZoneMinder will be reflected within a few seconds in zm-aidect; you don't need to systemctl-restart it manually.

 Making the zone smaller does not speed things up (except if it's really small), but can improve detection accuracy.
 Note that the zone is embedded in a rectangular region, meaning that the ML model will see a rectangle fitting around the zone; having long protrusions thus reduces effectiveness.
 Overall, the ML model used here is good enough even for full-screen detection on very wide angle cameras.
 Don't sweat it.
 Zone placement and size matters A LOT less with zm-aidect than it does with traditional motion detection.

+### Testing changes

 You can also run `zm-aidect --test <MONITOR-ID>`, which will go through the startup, perform a single inference to ensure the process works, trigger an event, and exit.
+Some diagnostics will be printed as well, like if and which hardware accelerator is used by zm-aidect.
 This can be used to confirm that the settings are applied as wanted.

+Run `zm-aidect --event=12345` to have zm-aidect analyze the given event as-if it were watching live, using the current settings of the monitor the event belongs to.
+Detections will be printed,  no triggering takes place.
+This can be used to verify that aidect does (not) detect something you (don't) want to detect without getting up.

 ## Performance